 To deal with the above issues, AI/ML could be introduced to improve the load balancing decision.
 Based on the output of the ML model, the NG-RAN node makes more accurate prediction results as references for making load balancing decision, in order to provide high quality user experience and to improve the system capacity.

+5.X.2 Solutions and standard impacts

+The main signalling flow for load balancing is shown in Figure 5.x.2-1.